Keyboard shortcuts

 How does the modular architecture combine both innovations?

-The modular architecture has three layers: (1) Mandatory Consensus (BLVM ensures correctness), (2) Optional Modules (Commons enables competition), (3) Economic Coordination (module marketplace funds infrastructure).
-BLVM ensures correctness through architectural enforcement; Commons ensures coordination through governance rules.
+The modular architecture has three layers: (1) Mandatory Consensus (shared blvm-consensus rules and verification policy), (2) Optional Modules (Commons enables competition), (3) Economic Coordination (module marketplace funds infrastructure).
+Consensus stays in one layer; Commons coordinates changes and releases.
 The architecture is where both meet.

 Can you use BLVM without Bitcoin Commons governance?